 Travel backpacks are lightweight and ideally hard wearing.
-All of our recommendations are considered small enough for hand luggage and should be able to fit under the seat if necessary.
+All of our recommendations are considered small enough for hand luggage (although always check with the airline you book with) and should be able to fit under the seat if necessary.

 Things that we look for in a kids travel backpack are: